 These financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures and the Australian Charities and Not-for-profits Commission Act 2012.
-The Australian Mutuals Foundation Limited is a not-for-profit entity for the purpose of preparing the financial statements.

-The financial statements for the year ended 30 June 2022 were approved and authorised for issue by the Responsible Entities on 23 December 2022.
+The financial statements for the year ended 30 June 2023 were approved and authorised for issue by the Responsible Entities on 23 December 2023.